50 ways to make money as a writer.

 : By writing song lyrics.

-: Lots of other ways that I haven’t listed here, or that haven’t been invented yet.
+: Plus lots of other professions and projects that I haven’t listed here — or that haven’t been invented yet.
 But will soon.
 Because of you.

 I have a lot of friends who are professional writers, and I’ve yet to meet a pro writer who does “one thing” all day long, every day.